tvoglund/meteor-accounts-cas/README.md

 ## Details

 Please see link above for most details, the few items this package has changed is described below.
+When the client calls Meteor.loginWithCas, if there is an error, the callback will have a Meteor.Error.
+If the reason of this error is userDoesNotExist, then the user was not found in the database, but was in the LDAP server.

 #### sample settings.json file